FM as a Physical Medium

 Propagation replaces transport

-Motion in FM is not the transport of substance.
+Motion in FM is not transport of substance.

 -